coders-school/modern-cpp/module3/02_rvalues_lvalues.pl.md

 A{5, 3};                // r-value
 foo();                  // r-value

-A & ra = a;             // referencja l-value do l-value, OK A & rb = foo();         // referencja l-value do r-value, ERROR A const& rc = foo();    // stała referencja l-value do r-value, OK (wyjątek)
+A & ra = a;             // l-value reference to l-value, OK A & rb = foo();         // l-value reference to r-value, ERROR A const& rc = foo();    // const l-value reference to r-value, OK (exception)

-A && rra = a;           // referencja r-value do l-value, ERROR A && rrb = foo();       // referencja r-value do r-value, OK
+A && rra = a;           // r-value reference to l-value, ERROR A && rrb = foo();       // r-value reference to r-value, OK

 A const ca{20, 40};
-A const&& rrc = ca;     // stała referencja r-value do stałej l-value, ERROR
+A const&& rrc = ca;     // const r-value reference to const l-value, ERROR
 ```

 ___